2021 Washington Nationals season: September

 Heroics by outfielder Andrew Stevenson repeatedly kept the Nationals in the fight during a five-game series against the division-rival New York Mets.

 Rained out for their scheduled series finale against the division-rival Philadelphia Phillies due to the remnants of Hurricane Ida sweeping through the Northeast, the Nationals did not play September 1.
 With rosters expanding to 28 players, the Nationals activated veteran catcher Alex Avila from the injured list after nearly two months out of action, and they also selected the contract of 28-year-old journeyman left-handed reliever Alberto Baldonado from their Triple-A affiliate, the Rochester Red Wings.
 The Nationals also became the first Major League Baseball organization to fire employees for not getting vaccinated against COVID-19, which the team declared to be a condition of employment.
 They dismissed eight scouts, at least two for failure to present proof of vaccination.
 Bob Boone, Washington's vice president of player development, told The Washington Post he would resign rather than be vaccinated.

 The Nationals concluded their series hosting the Phillies by losing 7–6, with the visitors coming back from a six-run deficit to complete the sweep.
 Nationals starter Paolo Espino outdueled the Phillies' Aaron Nola, who gave up home runs to Washington center fielder Lane Thomas and right fielder Juan Soto, but he ran into trouble in the top of the sixth inning after five shutout innings.
 Rookie reliever Mason Thompson was unable to get an out, with Philadelphia left fielder Andrew McCutchen halving the lead with a bases-clearing double.
-After a scoreless seventh inning by Baldonado in his major league debut, rookies Patrick Murphy and Andrés Machado combined to give up four runs in the eighth inning, victimized twice by poor fielding on the part of second baseman Luis García on two potential double play balls.
+After a scoreless seventh inning by Baldonado in his major league debut, rookies Patrick Murphy and Andrés Machado combined to give up four runs in the eighth inning, victimized twice by poor fielding on the part of second baseman Luis García Jr. on two potential double play balls.
 After first baseman Josh Bell doubled to put the tying run on base in the bottom of the ninth, rookie catcher Keibert Ruiz barreled up a pitch from Phillies closer Ian Kennedy but flew out just in front of the warning track in deep center field to end the game.
 The Nationals also released third baseman Starlin Castro, after he finished serving a 30-game suspension under MLB's domestic violence and child abuse policy.